How the Series is Titled and Structured

 • The Eferian Midnight – one volume

-For ‘’The Eferian Dawn’’, the beginning of the overarching story of the series, the theme of the section is ‘’people’s uprising and revolt’’.
+For “The Eferian Dawn”, the book’s theme is ‘people’s uprising and revolt’.
 This theme refers to how the Eferian people have gone against the Yulis and their Haan practices.
-As mentioned in the Prophecy and on the page ‘’What is The Eferian Day?’’.
-So even though characters’ storyline might be separate from each other, there is still elements in their story tying together with the theme of the section.
+As mentioned in the Prophecy and on the page ”What is The Eferian Day?”.
+So even though characters’ storylines are separate from each other within the beginning of the series: there are elements in all their stories which ties them together in the end.

-After the series has been finished, there will also be a separate book surrounding the Haan system with all ‘’The Haan Study’’ chapters alongside additional text and artwork.
+After the series has been finished, there will also be a separate book surrounding the Haan system with all “The Haan Study” chapters alongside additional text and artwork.
 These sixteen books compile the entire library of works surrounding Sagen planned to be made and published.

-The original version of the main series had a total of thirteen storylines which all came together towards the end of the series.
+The original version of the main series had a total of 13 storylines which all came together towards the end of the series.
 This number, which was the planned figure back in 2015 to 2018, have been heavily reduced since it would have made the books far too long and convoluted to follow.
 Throughout the rewriting and editing of the storyboard, the events still take place.
 But the books only follow the storylines which are the most important to know to understand the development of the overarching lore.

 In regards of the Haan magic system: one of the principles the main series are under is that it will always be possible for every person to read the books without having to read up about Haan beforehand.
 This ensures that regardless of the reader’s knowledge of the Sagen world, said reader is always able to pick up the series without needing to study before they start.
 The Eferian Day is made to be enjoyed by even the most casual reader in mind.